Best Board Games of 2021

 For its entertainment factor, Ticket to Ride ranks high on our list.
 The game is a nice blend of strategy and ease of play, making it easy to pick up and challenging enough to hold players' attention.
 Catan also ranks high on our list for entertainment, although a bit lower, since it's not for everyone, and some of our testers found the strategy a bit overwhelming.

 Camel Up also scores well in the entertainment factor.
 Its unique board setup and gambling style sets up the perfect game environment for friends to get competitive in their bets against one another.
-When it comes to smaller groups, Bananagrams and Qwirkle are great options since they can still be fun with only two players.
+Bananagrams and Qwirkle are great options for smaller groups since they can still be fun with only two players.
 The unique way you build the board in both of these games also helps make them more fun.

 If players are in the mood to get silly, Telestrations ranks very highly, as it never failed to make us laugh.
 It's pure entertainment for everyone, plain and simple, even if it doesn't take much strategy or skill.
 With the right group of people willing to focus, Codenames can be incredibly fun and heated.
 Finally, Monopoly will always be the classic board game that everyone is already familiar with, and racing to take the lead is incredibly fun, even though the fun dies down quickly after the start.

-While many games can be fun without requiring much strategy, strategic thinking and planning make board games enjoyable for many players.
-While some games thrive purely on fun, we found that most games benefit significantly from nuanced strategy.
+While non-strategic games can still be fun, we found that most games benefit significantly from nuanced strategy.
 Catan ranks high in our list for strategy, and with good reason.
 Although it takes some time to get used to the long list of complicated rules, a true understanding of the game makes it quite addicting, as players try out new strategies and trade, collaborate, or manipulate their way to victory.

 Similarly, but not quite as complicated, Ticket to Ride requires players to think ahead to connect their train routes and win the game.
 We like that both Catan and Ticket to Ride have multiple strategies that allow you to win.
 This means that you can choose a different approach each game, but you also must watch out for what other players are doing to avoid competing for the same goal.